michael-haerle/OLS_Regression_Challenge/README.md

 ## Testing the Model

-- Model Testing Results: RMSE 204854.96, R2 0.31
+- Model Testing Results: RMSE 20.49, R2 0.46

 ***

 ## <a name="conclusion"></a>Conclusion:

-- Tax Value has a positive correlation with house_size_large, decade, full_bathroom, year_built, square_feet, bathrooms, and bedrooms.
-- Any decade after the 1960's is above the average Tax Value.
+- Only 1/3 of the people diagnosed actually died.
+- The Mid-Aged bin has a slightly higher average deathrate then young or old does.
+- The red binned [22640, 34218.1] income has more counties with extreme levels of deathrate.
+- The blue binned (61494.5, 125635] income has a majority of their counties below the average deathrate.
-- Our RMSE value for our test dataset beat our baseline by 41,831.16.
+- Our RMSE value for our test dataset beat our baseline by 26%.

-#### A way to further improve the our predictions would be ensuring that the data gathered didn't have as many nulls, and a catagory to select if its a certain distance away from a beach.
-There was an extreme amount of nulls in the data, this is definitely the best way to improve predictions.
+#### In order to potentially reduce the deathrate in certain counties, we need to find a way to incentivise people in those lower income ranges to get checked more often.
+This can possibly be done through a public program of some sort.
+We can also spread more awareness to get checked in the first place.

 [[Back to top](#top)]